London Cage: History

-Alexander Scotland participated in the interrogation of Gen. Kurt Meyer, who was accused of participating in a massacre of Canadian troops.
+Alexander Scotland participated in the interrogation of General Kurt Meyer, who was accused of participating in a massacre of Canadian troops.
 Meyer was eventually sentenced to death, although the sentence was not carried out.
 Scotland observed that Meyer received milder treatment after news of the atrocity had grown "cold".

-SS and police leader Jakob Sporrenberg was interrogated at the Cage after the war, which helped to establish his responsibility for the deaths of 46,000 Jews in Poland toward the end of the war.
+SS and police leader Jakob Sporrenberg was interrogated at the cage after the war, which helped to establish his responsibility for the deaths of 46,000 Jews in Poland toward the end of the war.
 Sporrenberg was sentenced to death by a Polish court in Warsaw in 1950 and hanged on 6 December 1952.

 Other war criminals passing through the London Cage after the war included Sepp Dietrich, an SS general accused of but never prosecuted for the murder of British prisoners in 1940.
 Alexander Scotland participated in the investigation of the SS and Gestapo men who murdered 50 escaped prisoners from Stalag Luft III in 1944, in the aftermath of what became known as the "Great Escape".
 The London Cage closed in 1948.

 Torture allegations

 Alexander Scotland wrote a postwar memoir entitled London Cage, which was submitted to the War Office in 1950 for purposes of censorship.
 Scotland was asked to abandon the book, and threatened with a prosecution under the Official Secrets Act, and officers from Special Branch raided his home.
 The Foreign Office insisted that the book be suppressed altogether, as it would help persons "agitating on behalf of war criminals".
-An assessment of the manuscript by MI5 listed how Scotland had detailed repeated breaches of the 1929 Geneva Convention, including instances of prisoners being forced to kneel while being beaten about the head, forced to stand to attention for up to 26 hours, and threatened with execution and 'an unnecessary operation'.
+An assessment of the manuscript by MI5 listed how Scotland had detailed repeated breaches of the 1929 Geneva Convention, including instances of prisoners being forced to kneel while being beaten about the head, forced to stand to attention for up to 26 hours, and threatened with execution and "an unnecessary operation".
 The book was eventually published in 1957 after a seven-year delay, and after all incriminating material had been redacted.

-In London Cage, Scotland claimed that confessions were obtained by seizing upon discrepancies in the accounts of prisoners.
-"We were not so foolish as to imagine that petty violence, nor even violence of a stronger character, was likely to produce the results hoped for in dealing with some of the toughest creatures of the Hitler regime."
+In London Cage, Scotland claimed that confessions were obtained by seizing upon discrepancies in the accounts of prisoners, and stated:

 While denying "sadism", Scotland said things were done that were "mentally just as cruel".
 One "cheeky and obstinate" prisoner, he said, was forced to strip naked and exercise.
 This "deflated him completely" and he began to talk.
 Prisoners were sometimes forced to stand "round the clock", and "if a prisoner wanted to pee he had to do it there and then, in his clothes.
 It was surprisingly effective."

 Scotland refused to allow Red Cross inspections at the London Cage, on the grounds that the prisoners there were either civilians or "criminals within the armed services."